What Should I Know about Powers of Attorney?

 What happens if a principal does not have a power of attorney agreement in place?

 If a principal does not have a signed durable power of attorney in place and then becomes incapacitated or legally incompetent, then a guardianship proceeding must occur before the local Clerk of Court.
 During this guardianship proceeding, a hearing typically occurs to appoint a designated agent to handle these responsibilities.
 This guardianship proceeding takes time and will require filings to be made in the Special Proceedings Office of the local county courthouse.
 To avoid this guardianship process, it is recommended that durable powers of attorney be signed while the principal is competent and legally able to designate these agents in advance by contract.

 Find peace of mind and plan for the future by contacting the Law Offices of Sanjay R. Gohil, PLLC.
-Our firm can walk you through the process of developing a comprehensive power of attorney for either financial or health care matters.
+Otherwise, you can call us at (704) 814-0729!
+Our firm can walk you through the process of developing a comprehensive power of attorney for either financial or healthcare matters.